Sunshine Coast, BC: Things to Do and See

 The Sunshine Coast, BC (British Columbia) is situated on the West Coast of Canada.

-How to get to the Sunshine Coast
+How to Get to the Sunshine Coast

-Take a bus from Vancouver to Horseshoe Bay ferry terminal.
-For times see the TransLink planner.
+Take a bus from Vancouver to the Horseshoe Bay ferry terminal.

 The ride takes forty minutes and accepts foot passengers and cars.
-See BC Ferries schedule for times.

 Gibsons

-The town is famous for hosting the set of the ’70s TV programme, Beachcombers.
+The town is famous for hosting the set of the ’70s TV programme Beachcombers.

-There is also a nice hike up Soames Hill which offers beautiful views.
-Next to Soames is a brewery called Persephone so you congratulate yourself on tackling those stairs!
+Next to Soames is a brewery called Persephone, so you congratulate yourself on tackling those stairs!

 This Sunshine Coast BC town is home to many music and art events throughout the year.